sngjuk/argparse-to-class/README.md

 # Argparse2class for Jupyter execution.

 Argparse transformation for Jupyter execution. (for quick testing in .ipynb)<br />
-Copy & paste class-transformed argument class to replace parser <br/>
+Copy & paste class-transformed argument class to replace parser. <br/>

 If you find some buggy outputs, please publish a issue or mail me : <u> sngjuk@gmail.com </u>
 ### latest update : Sept 20, 18